-As part of pre-service review processing and web site reporting, health plans will determine and report whether the entered service is an excluded benefit.
+As part of pre-service review processing and web site reporting, health plans will determine and report whether the entered service in the Place of Service is an excluded benefit.
 (Diagnosis codes will need to be evaluated in order to make this determination.)

-When a patient specific, pre-service review is requested on the web site for a service that the health plan determines is excluded, the web site will indicate that a review will not be performed because the service is either: a) a plan benefit exclusion or b) investigational/experimental.
+When a patient specific, pre-service review is requested on the web site for a service in a Place of Service that the health plan determines is excluded, the web site will indicate that a review will not be performed because the service is either: a) a plan benefit exclusion or b) investigational/experimental.
 This information may be provided at the time the request is made (if the health plan has that capability) or as status (if the health plan doesn't have the ability to provide the information at the time the request is made).

-If the web site can determine, at the time the request is submitted, that the request is for a contractually excluded service, it will ask if a denial notice is being requested.
+If the web site can determine, at the time the request is submitted, that the request is for a contractually excluded service in a Place of Service, it will ask if a denial notice is being requested.
 If the provider requests a denial notice, the notice will be produced in accordance with current operating procedures at the health plan.
 (Per NCQA UM Standards 4 and 7, a health plan must provide a denial notice if it was requested.)